SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Bon-Bon calls up to Lyra, who calls up to Diamond Tiara, who calls up to another pony until the message reaches Pinkie.
 Pinkie Pie then tilts her head, asking Twilight, “There’s a tortilla in a pair of beds?”

 Twilight shakes her head with a wing pressed to her temple.
 She then realizes the obvious.
 She flies up to give the presentation directly to Pinkie Pie.
-“Oh, hey, [VOCATIVE COMMA] Twilight!” she says.
+“Oh, hey, Twilight!” she says.
 “Sorry about your beds.”

 “It’s not important.”
 Twilight holds up the pad of paper portraying her proposal.
 “If you’re all so set on this Pony Pyramid, I want to make an addition that can help the library.
 If everypony in the pyramid signs up for a library card and then asks their friends to sign up and ask other ponies to sign up, we’d be able to spread the joy of reading to a lot more ponies.”